pyscript/docs/docs/user-guide/dom.md

-While the [FFI](#ffi) interface described above focuses on giving full access to the entire Standard Web APIs, `pydom` focuses on providing a small, intuitive and yet powerful API that priotirizes common use cases first.
-For this reason, it's first layer is simple and intuitive (but limited to the most common use cases), but `pydom` also provides a secondary layer that can be used to directly use full FFI interface of a specific element.
+While the [FFI](#ffi) interface described above focuses on giving full access to the entire Standard Web APIs, `pydom` focuses on providing a small, intuitive and yet powerful API that prioritizes common use cases first.
+For this reason, it's first layer is simple and intuitive (but limited to the most common use cases), but `pydom` also provides a secondary layer that can be used to directly use full the FFI interface of a specific element.

 It does not aim to replace the regular Web [Javascript] API nor to be as wide and offer